Theth To Valbona Hike In The Albanian Alps

 After hiking the Theth-Valbona trail, the trip back from Valbona to Shkoder is via beautiful Komani Lake.
 From your accommodation in Valbona, it’s a 1.5-hour drive to Komani Lake, which can, again, be arranged by your accommodation.

 The bus will drop you off right at the ferry port in Fierze.
 The ferry ride across the lake is gorgeous, so make sure to get outside and enjoy the scenery.
 This part takes approximately 2 hours.

-At the port of Koman, several buses will take you straight back to Shkodra.
-This is another 2-hour drive, which will put you back at your Shkodra accommodation in the late afternoon.
+At the port of Koman, several buses will take you straight back to Shkoder.
+This 2-hour drive will put you back at your Shkoder accommodation in the late afternoon.

 Accommodation In Theth

 Theth is home to various guesthouses, comfortable places to get a great night’s sleep and enjoy tasty belly-filling dinners after a long day of hiking in Albania.
 Here are some top-rated options: